microsoft/z3guide/website/docs/07 - Programming Z3/01 - Using Z3 from Python/01 - Introduction.md

 Z3Py can represent arbitrarily large integers, rational numbers (like in the example above), and irrational algebraic numbers.
 An irrational algebraic number is a root of a polynomial with integer coefficients.
 Internally, Z3 represents all these numbers precisely.
-The irrational numbers are displayed in decimal notation for making it easy to read the results.
+Irrational numbers are displayed in decimal notation for making it easy to read the results.

 ```python
 x = Real('x')